bigskysoftware/htmx/www/extensions/alpine-morph.md

 In the above example, all the Alpine x-data states (count, replaced, and message) are preserved even the entire Alpine component is swapped.

+NOTE: `/swap` response from the example above should return actual element that is being replaced (this is `<div hx-target="this"...` element).

 #### Source

 <https://unpkg.com/htmx.org/dist/ext/alpine-morph.js>